-What Factors Affect Gold Prices the Most?
+5 Factors That Affect Gold Prices

 Investors in any asset want their assets to appreciate in value.
 Being able to understand what causes their assets to appreciate in value is key to making an investment decision, and investing in gold is no different.